 The world is not as many of us wish it to be, and it will remain so until all things are made new again.
 Hearing from Radius graduates and friends around the world, there is little hope of most of the world being able to enact the measures that we enjoy in the West.

 Social distancing only works if you have sufficient space; “shelter in place” is a tremendous luxury reserved for those who have houses and supplies of food; hand washing is unfathomable when running water is scarce; face masks and gloves are scarce for those with little money.

 The world is different for those who live hand-to-mouth.
 It is different for those who would live long-term among them.
 They all must realize that this is their lot for many years.
 Health and safety are secondary concerns for the Christ-follower.
 This can be a startling revelation for many.
 But, it is one that is dawning on all of God’s people more and more during this unique time.

 3. It teaches us to number our days.

-During this unusual time, I have been refreshed anew by the autobiography of John G. Paton, missionary to the New Hebrides.
+During this unusual time, the autobiography of John G. Paton, a missionary to the New Hebrides, has refreshed me.
 Before leaving for a land of known cannibals, one of his church members rebuked him for the danger he was walking into.
 Paton’s legendary response was,

 Mr. Dickenson, you are advancing in years now, and your own prospect is soon to be laid in the grave, where you will be eaten by worms; I confess to you that if I can but live and die serving and honoring the Lord Jesus it will make no difference to me whether I am eaten by Cannibals or by worms; and in the Great Day of my resurrection my body I will arise as fair as yours in the likeness of our risen Redeemer.1